sourcegraph/about/handbook/engineering/deployments/postgresql.md

   ```

 ## Example queries

-🔥 You are directly interfacing with the production database.
-If you are unsure of any commands, please reach out in #dev-chat or #dev-ops
+> 🔥 You are directly interfacing with the production database.
+If you are unsure of any commands, please reach out in #dev-chat or #dev-ops.
-    Please prefer using the readonly user 'frontend-dev'
+> Please prefer using the readonly user `frontend-dev`

 - See all fields on a table (ie the `repo` table)
   ```
     \d+ repo